bobrossrtx/virtcomp/docs/usage/README.md

 ## Instruction Set Reference

-This section provides detailed information about each instruction in the VirtComp architecture.
+This section provides detailed information about each instruction in the DemiEngine architecture.

 ### Instruction Format